FINANCIAL AID POLICIES HANDBOOK 2016-17

 Federal Pell Grants

 The Expected Family Contribution (EFC), as calculated using the information submitted on the FAFSA, determines the Pell Grant amount.
 The original aid award may include an estimated Pell Grant until we make or receive final corrections to the SAR (see above).
 Federal regulations require that we consider the amount of federal Pell Grant for which students are eligible before we assign other federal financial aid.
-We are unable to substitute any other financial aid for a Pell Grant lost due to insufficient documentation or change in eligibility.

 Federal Supplemental Educational Opportunity Grants (SEOG)

 These federal grants are made according to the funding level for the college determined by the U.S. Department of Education, and priority is given to full-time students.
 By law these can only go to students with great financial need.
 Generally, we award SEOG to students who are eligible for maximum federal Pell Grants.

 These grants are received from the state of Colorado in limited amounts and awarded to Colorado residents on the basis of eligibility.
 Students who receive any funds from Colorado Student Aid programs must complete the State Residency Questionnaire distributed by the financial aid office.
 Students must affirm that these funds will be used solely for expenses related to attendance or continued attendance at Colorado College.